waynetee/tp/docs/DeveloperGuide.md

     Use case ends.

 * 2a.
-Edited property is equal to another property in `PropertyWhiz`.
+Edited property already exists as another property in `PropertyWhiz`.
   * 2a1. `PropertyWhiz` shows an error message.

     Use case ends.

-**Use case: UC04 - Sort properties**
+**Use case: UC04 - Edit property tags**

 **MSS**

-1. `User` requests to sort the current property list by specifying a sorting criteria and direction.
+1. `User` requests to override all tags, add, or delete tags of a property by specifying its index and tag details.
-2.  `PropertyWhiz` sorts the current property list by the sorting criteria and direction.
+2.  `PropertyWhiz` override all tags, adds or deletes tags of the property.

 Use case ends.

+**Extensions**
+* 1a.
+The index is invalid.
+    * 1a1. `PropertyWhiz` shows an error message.

+      Use case ends.

+* 1b.
+User requests to both override all tags, and add/delete tags.
+    * 1b1. `PropertyWhiz` shows an error message.

+      Use case ends.

+* 1c.
+User requests to simultaneously chooses to add and delete the same tag.
+    * 1c1. `PropertyWhiz` shows an error message.

+      Use case ends.

 **Use case: UC05 - Find properties**

 **MSS**

 1. `User` requests to find properties by specifying keywords and a set of tags.
-2.  `PropertyWhiz` filters the current property list to include only properties that contain the specified keywords in the name and have the specified tags.
+2.  `PropertyWhiz` filters the displayed property list to include only properties that contain the specified keywords in the name and have the specified tags.

 Use case ends.

 **Use case: UC06 - Import properties**
 1. `User` requests to import properties.
 2. `User` chooses the source csv file.
-3. `PropertyWhiz` imports the rows within the csv file as properties to the current property list.
+3. `PropertyWhiz` imports the rows within the csv file as properties, and prepends the imported properties the displayed property list.

 **Extensions**